Charles Patrick Davis, MD, PhD

 - The treatment of diphtheria involves early administration of antibiotics; the use of antitoxin, made in horses, is done to neutralize Corynebacterium exotoxin that has not bound to human tissue.

-- Complications of diphtheria include heart-rhythm problems, sepsis, organ damage, and breathing problems (pseudomembrane formation, for example) that can be severe enough to cause death.
+- Complications of diphtheria include heart-rhythm problems, sepsis, organ damage, and breathing problems that can be severe enough to cause death.

 - It is possible to prevent diphtheria; the main way is to appropriately vaccinate individuals with one of the four major vaccine types available.